A Google Penalty is a misnomer.

 If Google has sent you a message notifying you of a manual action, there are some steps you can take to resolve the issue.
 After you’ve been able to fully resolve the issue, your rankings should be restored to their former glory as soon as the index updates.

-• Appeal the manual action.
-When done, you can use Google Search Console to Request Review.
+- Appeal the manual action by submitting a reconsideration request.
+When you submit a reconsideration request, you can use Google Search Console to Request Review.
 Here, you’ll have a chance to write directly to a Google representative, explaining how you corrected the problem and where you site stands now.
 Make sure the issue is fully corrected before submitting the appeal, and include as many details as possible, including the steps you took to fix the problem.

-Hopefully, Google will review your request in a timely manner and approve of the changes you made.
-If it rejects your appeal, you’ll receive a detailed explanation as to why, and what steps you can take to resolve the problem.
+If it rejects your appeal for a reconsideration request, you’ll receive a detailed explanation as to why, and what steps you can take to resolve the problem.

 If you find yourself struggling and need some extra help, feel free to contact us or check out our link building services; we’ll help you get the links your site needs to succeed.